What Is 0.8 In Fraction

 Visualizing the Conversion

 Imagine a pizza cut into 10 equal slices.
-The decimal 0.8 represents 8 out of those 10 slices.
-If you take 2 slices away from each of four pairs of slices you'd have 4 slices remaining representing 4/5 of the pizza.
+The decimal 0.Think about it: if you take 2 slices away from each of four pairs of slices you'd have 4 slices remaining representing 4/5 of the pizza.
+In practice, 8 represents 8 out of those 10 slices.
 This visual representation helps to understand the concept of equivalence between the decimal and the fraction.

 Working with Other Decimals